The domain of a cannibal dark matter: Conclusions

-To illustrate this point, we have focused on a real scalar DM particle featuring $\lambda \phi^4$ self-interactions.
-In the symmetric phase of this theory, DM stability is usually ensured via a discrete $\mathbb{Z}_2$ symmetry, a case that has been studied in the past already.
-In this work, however, we focused on the spontaneous symmetry breaking (SSB in the main text) phase of the theory, thereby assuming that the HS is effectively secluded in order to render the DM particle stable on sufficiently large timescales.
-This setup has an interesting feature, namely that the tree-level amplitude for any process $k\phi \rightarrow \phi\phi$ with $k>2$ vanishes at threshold, a statement that is actually quite generic, at it is also true if the symmetry is $O(N)$ instead of $\mathbb{Z}_2$.
-This is a well-known fact, which, however, has not yet been properly taken into account in the DM literature.
-As a result, the tree-level cross-section for DM annihilation is momentum dependent around freeze-out and extra care has to be taken in order to accurately calculate the DM relic abundance.
-We addressed this issue numerically, by only making a small set of approximations that still lead to accurate results at the $1\%$ level.
-For completeness, we have also studied the symmetric phase of the $\lambda \phi^4$ theory.
-By confronting, these results with those of other studies, we have found very good agreement, which solidifies our approach.
+To illustrate this point, we have focused on a real scalar DM particle with $\lambda \phi^4$ self-interactions.
+In the symmetric phase of this theory, DM stability is usually ensured via a discrete $\mathbb{Z}_2$ symmetry.
+This symmetry in turn can be either manifest (as already discussed in the literature) or spontaneously broken, with both possibilities considered in this work (cf.~sec.~\ref{sec:setup}).
+However, the case of SSB is especially interesting, since it features vanishing tree-level amplitudes for any process $k\phi \rightarrow \phi\phi$ with $k>2$ at threshold, a fact that is quite generic, and also holds true for $O(N)$ instead of $\mathbb{Z}_2$ symmetries.
+As a result, the tree-level cross-section governing DM annihilation in the broken phase is velocity suppressed around freeze-out, meaning that extra care is required in order to accurately determine the DM relic abundance.
+We have solved this problem numerically by employing a small set of physically motivated approximations, which enabled us to perform efficient calculations with $\sim$ 1\% accuracy (cf.~sec.~\ref{sec:evolution}).
+For comparison, we have also applied our formalism to the case without SSB and found very good agreement with the more intricate calculations of~\cite{Arcadi:2019oxh}, which solidifies our approach (see also app.~\ref{app:comparison}).